-- Respond to the ISP security notification to let us know the issue has been resolved
+- Respond to the ISO security notification to let us know the issue has been resolved

-New vulnerabilites in operating system and application software are discovered every day.
-By not applying patches, you might be leaving the door open for exploits of these vulnerabilities that can lead to the exposure of your personal information (e.g., Calnet ID, credit card info, etc.) or sensitive campus data.
+New vulnerabilities in the operating system and application software are discovered every day.
+By not applying patches, you might be leaving the door open for exploits of these vulnerabilities that can lead to the exposure of your personal information (e.g., CalNet ID, credit card info, etc.) or sensitive campus data.

 Vulnerabilities in web browsers and email programs can allow malicious websites to infect or compromise your computing device with little or no action on your part other than clicking a link.